Nexus-Mods/NexusMods.App/docs/users/games/StardewValley.md

 On top of the basic mod management features, players also benefit from these dedicated features:

 ### SMAPI Installer
-Manage your installatioon of Stardew Modding API (SMAPI) by simply downloading and installing it as you would with any other mod.
+Manage your installation of Stardew Modding API (SMAPI) by simply downloading and installing it as you would with any other mod.
 Once installed, your SMAPI version and game version are compared to ensure that they are compatible.

 ### Loadout Health Check
 Get information on potential issues in your loadout(s).